 The Safe and Healthy Communities Initiative

-The Safe and Healthy Communities Initiative (SHCI) is the resultant cooperative project between the CMSN and PCCD.
+The Safe and Healthy Communities Initiative (SHCI) is a cooperative project between the CMSN and the Pennsylvania Commission on Crime and Delinquency (PCCD).
 The SHCI PSU team, is led by Dr. Jennie Noll (Project Co-Investigator; Director, CMSN) and Dr. Kate Guastaferro (Project Co-Investigator), consists of Kathleen Zadzora, M.S.
 (Implementation Coordinator), Jonathan Reader, M.S.
 (Graduate Assistant), and a number of undergraduate students.
 The PCCD team consists of Kirsten Kenyon (Director, Office of Research Evaluation and Strategic Policy Development), Christina Cosgrove (Grant Administrator), and Lindsay Vaughn (Executive Policy Manager).

 Pennsylvania counties selected to participate in SHCI through a competitive application process include Bucks, Chester, Somerset-Cambria (two counties forming a single applicant), and York.
 This collaborative prevention effort, years in the making, seeks to prevent CSA across the Commonwealth using the best evidence-based programs and methodologies available.